izderadicka/audioserve/docs/api.md

 Positions API
 -------------

-Positions API is also described in [OAS3 yaml file](audioserve-api-v1.yaml),  it's REST API, which enables to store last playback position per folder and per group (concept of sharing position with a group was explained in [main README](../README.md) or below).
+Positions API is also described in [OAS3 yaml file](audioserve-api-v1.yaml),  it's REST API, which enables to store and query last playback position per folder and per group (concept of sharing position with a group was explained in [main README](../README.md) or below).

 There is also alternative (older) API using websocket and combination of custom text messages and JSON.
 Main advantage of old API is it's wire efficiency, only few bytes are transferred for each position update.
 This older API is used in current clients.